TykTechnologies/tyk-helm-chart/README.md

 ```

 ## TLS
 You can turn on the tls option under the gateway section in the values.yaml files which will make the gateways listen on port 443 and load up a dummy certificate.
-You can set your own default certificate by replacing the files in the certs/ folder.
+It is recommended that you set your own default certificate by replacing the files in the certs/ folder.

+> **Warning**
+> The default certificate should not be used in production environments

 ## Kubernetes Ingress
 NB: tyk-k8s has been deprecated.
 For reference, old documentation may be found here: [Tyk K8s](https://github.com/TykTechnologies/tyk-k8s)